 - Use a fan.
 A basic household fan can help you out, you do need it to be warm inside your house for this to work though.
 If it’s a blazing summer’s day, then a standard fan should propel warm air into your freezer, assisting with the process.

 On our website, you’ll find a wide variety of American Style Fridge Freezers in our refrigeration section.
+Be sure to check out our Samsung American Fridge Freezers and LG American Fridge Freezers too – they’re super popular with our customers have some of the most innovative models.
 We have other great lines of appliances such as the range cookers in our cooking section.
 We have dishwashers from some market-leading brands.
 And in our laundry section, you’ll find some really smart washing machines, tumble dryers and washer dryers.
 With our Multibuy feature you can update all the appliances in your home all at once.
 Find out more here.